MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 ## Skills

 List these skills, and any other relevant ones.
+But keep in mind, anything you list here is fair game in a technical interview.

 * Ruby
 * Ruby on Rails